 #3 better than free.
 How can it be better then free you ask?
 I decided to get a new phone on Black Friday (the day after Thanksgiving).
 I was out of contract with Sprint for several years but back then they didn't just give free phones to loyal customers.
 I knew from the sale ads on Thanksgiving that Best Buy had free Razors for new customers of Sprint, AT&T, and Cingular.
 But existing Sprint customers, i.e. me, had to pay like $55 for a phone and 2 year contract.
 So I go to Best Buy late in the day after all the crazies have gone and there is this Sprint rep in the store.
 I tell him I want the razor but I am going to switch to AT&T cause I can get it free.
 So he calls Sprint people and I talk to them and they say buy the phone and they will credit my next bill.
 So I buy the phone.
 My next bill comes and it has overage charges cause I used up my minutes.
 There is the activation fee for the new phone.
 And a big credit for everything except the taxes.
 A big ol credit for $70 or something.
 So basically they paid me to take the phone.
 Better then free!

 This society we have here in America is very wasteful.
 People throwing perfectly good stuff away because they don't have a need for it.
 And I have actually heard people say they can always buy another one.
 What?
 How does that make sense?
 If you want to live frugal, you make sure all the people around you know that you are willing to haul away their "junk".
 Doesn't mean you are going to keep it all.
-Ways to get rid of this stuff: sell it, give it away to needy friends, Christmas is always around the corner, give it to a charity store...
+Ways to get rid of this stuff: sell it, trade it, give it away to needy friends, Christmas is always around the corner, give it to a charity store...

 Buying off the sale rack always saves money.
 Using a store credit card that offers more discounts on top of sale prices is even better.
 Having an employee discount on top of that is extreme savings.

 Buying used is something a lot of people can't even image doing.
 I say most things in life work just fine used.
-I have some pretty heavy lines drawn when it comes to certain used items. #1 underware.
+But I have some pretty heavy lines drawn when it comes to certain used items. #1 underwear.
 Somethings just don't work as used.
 I have loads of places I buy used items...and sometimes I end up with new items from these places but at a reduced price off regular retail.

 Places to buy used: